 Wash your hands frequently.

-"Also, limit how much you touch your face during the day and cough into your sleeve," says Dr. Batra.
+"Also, limit how much you touch your face during the day, and always cough into your elbow," says Dr. Batra.
 "If you're a parent, modeling these practices will teach your children healthy behaviors."

 Seniors are most likely to catch the flu from an unvaccinated child and the symptoms of the flu can more easily compromise the health of older adults.

-Visit www.sharp.com/flu for more information about the flu and for Sharp flu clinic locations and dates.
+Visit sharp.com/flu for more information about the flu and for Sharp flu clinic locations and dates.